 c. submissions that exceed the word limit or do not meet the minimum word count as outlined under each category description.

-2.14 Entrants and submissions that do not meet all rules and regulations set out in these guidelines are not eligible for the program and adjudication process.
+2.15 Entrants and submissions that do not meet all rules and regulations set out in these guidelines are not eligible for the program and adjudication process, including formatting guidelines.

-2.15 For the purposes of the Nova Writes program, eligible creative writing submissions are defined as creative non-fiction, novel, poetry, short story, writing for children/young adult.
+2.16 For the purposes of the Nova Writes program, eligible creative writing submissions are defined as short form creative non-fiction, poetry, short story, writing for children/young adult, and short forms (formes courtes) in the French-language prize.
 Please note that readers and judges have the same prerogative as any reader at a publishing house, which is to stop reading any manuscript whose first few pages are rife with spelling and grammatical errors.

-THE DEADLINE FOR NOVA WRITES IS DECEMBER 13, 2016
+THE DEADLINE FOR NOVA WRITES is JANUARY 3, 2020